botxxxx/Kotlin_test/README.md

-GitHub_Users
+Taipei Zoo
 =================
-Create an Android app to display github users list and user information
+Create an Android app to display taipei zoo display areas and plant information with mvvm

 This sample showcases the following Architecture Components: